timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/start/quick.md

 ## What is this schema language?

-Skillet is hashbrown's LLM-optimized schema language.
+Skillet is Hashbrown's LLM-optimized schema language.

 Why not use something like Zod?
 We're glad you asked.

-- Skillet limits schema based on an LLM's capability.
-In other words, it works as you expect.
+- Skillet is feature-restricted to the set of features that LLM providers support
 - Skillet enables one-line streaming
 - Skillet enables partial parsing
 - Skillet is strongly typed